donny-dynamite/Process-Injection/README.md

 # Process-Injection
-_Pushing the limits of brain to not explode_
+_Pushing the limits of the mind to not implode_

 ```
 Hey ChatGPT, list different injection techniques, and rate them top to bottom